 A new sustainable route to polysaccharide hydrogel formation for medical and cosmetic applications.
 Funded by Formas, the Swedish research council for sustainability.
 2020-2023.

 Hydrogels are an extremely versatile class of material, and have found relevance in cosmetic, medical, pharmaceutical, and industrial processes.
 A hydrogel has a low solid content, often comprising at least 90% water.
 Although hydrogels are increasingly used, the production process is far from sustainable, relying on fossil-based polymers and chemical cross-linking steps, using compounds that are harmful to human health.
 We are investigating small proteins that can be used to cross-link polysaccharides (complex carbohydrate polymers), thereby creating a strong network that holds water, forming a hydrogel.
 The process avoids all chemical solvents, and allows us to use biopolymers of renewable natural origin, rather than synthetic or fossil-based polymers.
-We will soon test the biocompatability of our gels, so we can start edsigning some specific products for the cosmetic or biomedical sectors!
+We will soon test the biocompatability of our gels, so we can start designing some specific products for the cosmetic or biomedical sectors.
+This material will be commercialised by the spin-off Glycolink AB, founded 2021.

 Engineering improved stability and substrate binding into enzymes for efficient hydrolysis of lignocellulosic biomass.
 Funded by the Swedish energy agency.
 2020-2025.